Cancer Nutrition and Where to Start

 By Meredy Birdi, Cancer Dietitian and Nutritional Therapist

-This article is for people affected by cancer who want clear, steady nutrition guidance, without overwhelm or rigid rules.
+This article is for people affected by cancer who want clear, practical nutrition support that helps cut through the noise without turning food into another source of pressure.

 At the same time, a cancer diagnosis can unsettle your internal nutrition compass - the sense of what feels healthy, and what you can trust for your situation.

-Food choices can shift from something that once sat quietly in the background into something that feels more loaded - carrying a sense of responsibility they didn’t have before.
+Food choices can shift from something that once sat quietly in the background into something that suddenly feels more loaded with meaning and responsibility.

 (You may also find it helpful to read Rebuilding trust with food after a cancer diagnosis, which explores the anxiety that can creep in around food.)